Have Questions?

 Marjorie Averill is 8.4 miles from Waldoboro, Maine

-Marjorie Averill is dedicated to helping the residents of Waldoboro, Maine and the surrounding areas to getting their life back after struggling with substance abuse.
+Marjorie Averill is dedicated to helping the residents of Waldoboro, ME. and the surrounding areas to getting their life back after struggling with substance abuse.
 Because of this, Marjorie Averill provides a wide assortment of services in line with their belief of treatments that work - including outpatient counseling, inpatient detox centers, short term drug and alcohol rehab facilities, long term drug and alcohol rehab centers, inpatient rehab centers and others.

 Marjorie Averill also believes that it is of the upmost importance that every person gets specific treatments that are tailored to their needs to help ensure treatment is a success.
 This is why it is specialized in a wide variety of treatment methods, including anger management, activity therapy, group therapy, 12-step facilitation approach, contingency management/motivational incentive, cognitive/behavior therapy and others.
 In addition, Marjorie Averill is specialized in transgender or (LGBT) clients, persons who have experienced sexual abuse, child care for clients children, persons with post-traumatic stress disorder, clients referred from the court/judicial system, substance abuse education, as well as other special programs.
 In general, the treatment methods that this alcohol and drug treatment program uses strive to achieve true and lasting sobriety for each of its clients.